tbroadley/duolingo_anki/README.md

+# `duolingo_anki`

+ Scripts to download Duolingo vocabulary and audio files, then format them as an Anki deck.

 1. Go to https://www.duolingo.com/practice-hub/words
 1. Run `download_duolingo_vocabulary.js` in the console
 1. Get the value of the variable `result` from the console and paste it into `duolingo_vocabulary.csv`